IAsked9287/Sfs-Cargo-Door-Mod/README.md

 # Sfs-Cargo-Door-Mod
 This was a test mod to kickstart my Unity modding, I don't plan on fully releasing this to the public but if you want it here.
+Custom part can be found in "other" catergory.